ClinicalTrial-OpenChallenge/CT_Open/README.md

 Open-access benchmark and evaluation framework for **clinical trial outcome prediction**.

-This repository is designed around the CT Open setting: predicting clinical trial outcomes **before results become publicly available**, using contamination-resistant benchmark construction and time-stamped evaluation.
-CT Open includes a large-scale training set, two static benchmarks, and a recurring live evaluation setting built around quarterly challenge cycles.
+CT Open evaluates whether models can predict clinical trial outcomes **before results become publicly available**.
+The benchmark uses time-stamped train/test splits and a decontamination pipeline to reduce the risk that models rely on already-public trial results.

 ## Overview

 Clinical trial outcome prediction is a high-stakes forecasting problem with consequences for patients, clinicians, pharmaceutical companies, and investors.
-CT Open is built to evaluate whether AI systems can make useful predictions on trial outcomes **without relying on already-public results**.
-To support this, the benchmark uses an automated decontamination pipeline to exclude trials with publicly available outcome evidence prior to a benchmark cutoff date.
+CT Open focuses on prediction from publicly available trial information available before a fixed cutoff date.
+Trials with evidence of public results before the cutoff are excluded through an automated filtering and verification pipeline.

 CT Open supports three question classes:

-- **Superiority**: whether the treatment arm shows a statistically significant improvement over the comparator arm
+* **Superiority**: whether the treatment arm shows a statistically significant improvement over the comparator arm
-- **Comparative Effect**: whether one arm is significantly better, worse, or not different from the comparator
+* **Comparative Effect**: whether one arm is significantly better, worse, or not different from the comparator
-- **Endpoint**: whether the endpoint is met, or whether at least one arm meets the endpoint
+* **Endpoint**: whether the endpoint is met, or whether at least one arm meets the endpoint

 ## Repository Goals

-This repository is intended to support:
+This repository supports:

-- benchmark construction for contamination-resistant clinical trial forecasting
+* construction of contamination-resistant clinical trial forecasting benchmarks
-- data preparation for train and time-stamped test sets
+* preparation of train and time-stamped test sets
-- decontamination and public-result filtering
+* filtering of trials with public outcome evidence before the benchmark cutoff
-- answer generation and answer verification
+* answer generation and answer verification
-- evaluation of prompt-only, retrieval-augmented, agentic, and traditional ML baselines
+* evaluation of prompt-only, retrieval-augmented, agentic, and traditional ML baselines

-## Suggested Repository Structure
+## Repository Structure

 ```text
 ct-open/